genericptr/pascal-language-server/README.md

    - executeCommand
 - diagnostics (incomplete)

+### Extra commands to be executed with **executeCommand**:

+* **pasls.completeCode** Complete code at cursor.
+Takes DocumentUri and Position as options.
+* **pasls.formatCode** Format current file.
+Takes documentUri and Config file URI as options.
+  The configuration file is the Jedi Code Formatter configuration file.
+You can find an example in the Lazarus settings directory **~/.lazarus/jcfsettings.cfg**.
+  An extra example is included in this repository in **Sample-Formatting.cfg**

 ### Initialization Options

 Editors can supply [initialization options](https://microsoft.github.io/language-server-protocol/specifications/specification-3-15/#initialize) to the server, however each client handles this differently so please refer to your editors LSP plugin for more information.